clasesucatmarlon/clasesucatmarlon/README.md

 <h1 align="center">Hi 👋, I'm Marlon García</h1>

+👨‍🎓 Degree in Education, mention in Computer Science and Mathematics from the Catholic University of Tachira (Class of 2001) 👨‍🎓 Information Systems Specialist from Andrés Bello University, Venezuela

 <h3 align="center">A passionate developer from Venezuela in Colombia</h3>
 - 👨‍💻 All of my projects are available at [https://clasesucatmarlon.github.io/webpage1/](https://clasesucatmarlon.github.io/webpage1/)

 - 💬 Ask me about **Algorithms, C, Python, MySQL, HTML, CSS**